DDMAL/linkedmusic-website/references.md

 Bianchini, Carlo, Stefano Bargioni, and Camillo Carlo Pellizzari di San Girolamo.
 2021.
 “Beyond VIAF:” *Information Technology and Libraries* 40 (2):31. https://doi.org/10.6017/ital.v40i2.12959.

+Bigelow, Ian.
+2022.
+“Conducting the Opera: The Evolution of the RDA Work to the Share-VDE Opus and BIBFRAME Hub.”
+In *Linking Theory and Practice of Digital Libraries*, 335–50.
+Padua, Italy: Springer. https://doi.org/10.1007/978-3-031-16802-4.

 Billey, Amber, and Emily Drabinski.
 2019.
 “Questioning Authority: Changing Library Cataloging Standards to Be More Inclusive to a Gender Identity Spectrum.” *TSQ: Transgender Studies Quarterly* 6 (1):117–23. https://doi.org/10.1215/23289252-7253538.

 Biswas, Russa, Yiyi Chen, Heiko Paulheim, Harald Sack, and Mehwish Alam.
 2022.
 “It’s All in the Name: Entity Typing Using Multilingual Language Models.”
 In *Proceedings of The Semantic Web: ESWC 2022 Satellite Events*, 13384:59–64.
 Lecture Notes in Computer Science.
 Hersonlssos, Crete, Greece: Springer International Publishing. https://doi.org/10.1007/978-3-031-11609-4.